wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 	![diagram of point-to-site configuration](./media/hdinsight-provision-clusters-v1/hdinsight-vnet-point-to-site.png)

-For information on using HDInsight with a Virtual Network, including specific configuration requirements for the Virtual Network, see [Extend HDInsight capbilities by using an Azure Virtual Network](/documentation/articles/hdinsight-extend-hadoop-virtual-network).
+For information on using HDInsight with a Virtual Network, including specific configuration requirements for the Virtual Network, see [Extend HDInsight capbilities by using an Azure Virtual Network](/documentation/articles/hdinsight-extend-hadoop-virtual-network/).

 ## Provision tools

-- The Azure Management Portal
+- The Azure Classic Management Portal
 - Azure PowerShell
 - .NET SDK
 - CLI

-### Use the Azure Management Portal
+### Use the Azure Classic Management Portal

 You can refer to the [basic configuration options], and the [advanced configuration options] for the explanations of the fields.

 **To create an HDInsight cluster by using the Custom Create option**

-1. Sign in to the [Azure Management Portal][azure-management-portal].
+1. Sign in to the [Azure Classic Management Portal][azure-management-portal].
 2. Click **+ NEW** on the bottom of the page, click **DATA SERVICES**, click **HDINSIGHT**, and then click **CUSTOM CREATE**.
 3. On the **Cluster Details** page, type or choose the following values: